Kárahnjúkar Hydropower Plant: Construction

 The project is funded by Landsvirkjun, which operates the dams and Fljótsdalur Power Station.
 The Italian company Impregilo is the largest contractor working on the dams.
-The total cost of the hydropower project is 1.3 billion USD.
-The penstock was built in place by the German company DSD-NOELL (Würzburg) whereas ATB Riva Calzoni of Italy provided intake structures, wheels gates and sliding gates.
+The total cost of the hydropower project is US$1.3 billion.
+The penstock was built in place by the German company DSD-NOELL (Würzburg) whereas ATB Riva Calzoni of Italy provided intake structures, wheels gates, and sliding gates.
 In total, more than 4,000 tons of steel were used for the steel liner.

 Preparatory work on the project began in August 2002 and construction on the Kárahnjúkar Dam and headrace tunnels for the Hálslón Reservoir began in April 2003.
 In September of the same year, construction began on the underground power station.
 Construction on both the Desjará Dam and the Sauðárdalur Dam began in April 2004.
 In June 2006, construction of the Kelduá Dam and Ufsarstífla Dam began and in September, the Hálslón Reservoir began to fill.
 In mid-2008, the Kelduá and Ufsarstífla Dams were complete and the Ufsarlón Reservoir headrace tunnel was ready.

 Construction on the headrace tunnels was done by three full-face tunnel boring machines, while remaining areas were drilled and blasted.
 This was the first time that tunnel boring machines were used in Iceland.

-There were several workplace fatalities during the construction process including: Arni Thor Bjarnason, Eilifur Gopi Hammond, Ludvik Alfred Halldorsson and Kresimir Durinic.
+There were several workplace fatalities during the construction process, including Arni Thor Bjarnason, Eilifur Gopi Hammond, Ludvik Alfred Halldorsson, and Kresimir Durinic.